sergeio/hyperloglog/README.md

 Why?
 ----

-This should have probably been somewhere higher up, but it's too late now.
-Text can only be appended.

 Originally these algorithms were developed for database applications, as you might have guessed from the title of the first whitepaper -- *Probabilistic